The 10 Most Vulnerable HVAC Markets in the US (2026)

 Low review counts signal an easy conversation opener

-The average HVAC business in the top 10 has fewer than 12 reviews.
-That's a business that hasn't asked a single customer to leave a review — or has, and most customers haven't responded.
+The median HVAC business in most of these top-10 markets has under 20 reviews — several under 15.
+That's a business that hasn't asked a single customer to leave a review, or has and most customers haven't responded.
 Either way, it's an agency's foot in the door: "Your competitors have 3× your reviews.
 Here's how we'd close that gap in 90 days."
+Note that high star ratings (most of these markets average 4.5–4.9) don't contradict this — a 4.9 with 10 reviews is still thin, easily out-marketed, and quietly invisible in search.

-35% of HVAC businesses in our top markets have no website at all — not even a basic landing page.
+37–58% of HVAC businesses in these top markets have no website at all — not even a basic landing page — versus 20% across all 21,918 HVAC businesses we measured.
 That's not just a marketing problem; it's a Google Local Services visibility problem.
 For an agency that builds sites, this is table-stakes scope.

 Find HVAC businesses like these in your market: Browse Tampa, FL leads →